Atrocitus: Rage of the Red Lanterns

-In the aftermath of the Sinestro Corps War, Atrocitus was seen forging a Red Lantern power battery, utilizing the power of rage.
-He said that his first new victim would be the one who called himself "the greatest Green Lantern": Sinestro, who had long since abandoned the Green Lantern Corps to forge a Corps in his own namesake.
-He also murdered the other members of the Five Inversions, using their blood to create red power rings, power batteries, and a Red Central Power Battery on Ysmault.
+In the aftermath of the Sinestro Corps War, Atrocitus forges a Red Lantern power battery utilizing the power of rage.
+He intends to kill Sinestro, who had long since abandoned the Green Lantern Corps to forge a Corps in his own namesake.
+Atrocitus also kills the other members of the Five Inversions, using their blood to create red power rings and power batteries.
+Atrocitus dons a power ring, becoming the first Red Lantern.

-Atrocitus soon donned his new red power ring, becoming the first Red Lantern.
-He recruited many other individuals from across the universe who possessed great anger and hate, including former Green Lantern Laira.
-Many of them had been wronged by the Sinestro Corps, and Atrocitus promises them that the Red Lantern Corps will eradicate Sinestro himself.
-He led his new corps in an assault against Sinestro while he was being transferred by some members of the Green Lantern Corps from the Oan Sciencells to his home planet of Korugar for execution.

-The Red Lanterns interrupted a deadly fight between Sinestro's forces and the Green Lanterns, killing members of both sides without discrimination.
-Atrocitus personally slew the long-standing Green Lantern Remnant Nod.
-Eventually Sinestro was captured and taken to Ysmault for execution, and Hal Jordan, who had faced Atrocitus before, was left for dead in space.
-After bringing Sinestro to Ysmault, Atrocitus nailed the former Green Lantern to a cross to await his execution at his own hands.
-However, unlike the Guardians, who preferred a quick execution, Atrocitus wished to make Sinestro suffer first by taking revenge on everything he has ever cared about.
-His targets included Korugar, and Sinestro's previously unknown and hidden daughter, whose identity Atrocitus had learned through his blood prophecies.
+The Red Lanterns interrupt a fight between Sinestro's forces and the Green Lanterns, killing members of both sides without discrimination.
+Sinestro is captured and taken to Ysmault for execution, and Hal Jordan is left for dead in space.
+After bringing Sinestro to Ysmault, Atrocitus nails him to a cross to await his execution.
+Unlike the Guardians, who preferred a quick execution, Atrocitus intends to make Sinestro suffer first by taking revenge on everything he cares for.